benferse/wsl2-systemd/README.md

 Enable basic systemd service management support for WSL2

-This is a fork and some subsequent updates to a [previous attempt](https://github.com/DamionGans/ubuntu-wsl2-systemd-script) at this based on a rough set of instructions from [Daniel](https://forum.snapcraft.io/u/daniel) on the Snapcraft forums, and extended with some additional WSL2/wslg support.
+This is a fork and some minor updates to other attempts at this based on a rough set of instructions on the Snapcraft forums, and extended with some additional WSL2/wslg support.

 ## Usage